 DIRMI activities are founded on public-private partnerships, using these 3 approaches:

 Who We Are?

-‘We’ are public institutes such as academic DIRMI-partners, like University of Twente, (regional) healthcare organizations and private enterprises.
+‘We’ are public institutes such as academic DIRMI-partners, (regional) healthcare organizations and private enterprises.

 Collectively we strive towards developing, training and implementing best practises in the emerging field of ‘soft factors’ in healthcare transformation.